garykbrixi/evo2/README.md

 | `evo2_1b_base`  | A smaller model pretrained with 8192 context length.|

 To use Evo 2 40B, you will need multiple GPUs.
 Vortex automatically handles device placement, splitting the model across available cuda devices.

+Note that the 7B checkpoints can be run without FP8, thus avoiding the compute capability requirement.
+This can be done by modifying the configs to turn off FP8 and is not officially supported as there are numerical differences.

 ## Usage